0xTas/0xidiz3r/README.md

 `cargo run`<br>

+The program will prompt you for a batch command or path to a batch script.<br>

-A script named "obfuscated.bat" will be created in the current directory.<br>
+Then, a script named "obfuscated.bat" will be created in the current directory.<br>

-Running it with `.\obfuscated.bat` will open calc.exe.
+The contents of .\obfuscated.bat is functionally equivalent to your source command/script.